John Hussman: Philanthropic

 In 1998, Hussman left academic economics to increase his focus on philanthropic efforts, using his ongoing investing work to fund charitable projects in autism, global health, education, displaced populations, homelessness, and research focused on the genetics and biology of complex conditions such as autism and multiple sclerosis.
-He has authored and co-authored numerous research papers in peer-reviewed scientific journals, including Molecular Autism, Nature, and Frontiers in Pharmacology.
+He has authored and co-authored numerous research papers in peer-reviewed scientific journals, including Molecular Autism, Genes and Immunity, and Frontiers in Pharmacology.

 In 2001, Hussman proposed what is now known as the “excitatory/inhibitory” theory of autism in the Journal of Autism and Developmental Disorders.
 Drawing on evidence from genetic, neuroanatomical, and neurobiological research, he proposed: "Although it is possible that the breadth of impairments in autism are caused by multiple defects in relatively independent systems, autism may instead reflect dysfunction in a single factor shared in common by many systems.
 Specifically, the severe disruptions observed in autism may be linked to suppression of GABAergic inhibition, resulting in excessive stimulation of glutamate-specialized neurons and loss of sensory gating.
 This view recognizes the possibility of multiple etiologies in autism.
 That is, there may exist a spectrum of genetic and environmental factors which impair inhibitory tone.
 Loss of inhibitory control from GABAergic neurons may result in hyperexcitation of vulnerable target neurons.
 Such a model may provide a reasonable characterization of autism."
 Rubenstein and Merzenich later cited Hussman's work in 2003, increasing attention to the hypothesis, and stating it in terms of an increased ratio of excitation to inhibition (E/I).
-This mechanism has since become a well-established line of research in the autism field.

 In 2012, Hussman founded the Hussman Institute for Autism.
 The Institute's programs focus on advancing translational research on the genetics and neurobiology of autism, and on developing a continuum of resources to provide positive support to individuals with autism, including training materials, model programs, and research-based practices.
-In 2021, the Institute relocated its research laboratories to Florida, adjacent to the Hussman Institute for Human Genomics at the University of Miami.
+The Institute shut down in 2020.

 Hussman has served on non-profit boards of institutions including the University of Miami, the Baudhuin School for Autism at Nova Southeastern University, and the Autism Society of America.
 Hussman and his wife Terri also serve on the boards of Maryland charities including the Light House Homelessness Prevention Center, and Hospice of the Chesapeake.
 Hussman was chosen as the 2013 Philanthropist of the Year by the AFP.